jrief/django-websocket-redis/docs/usage.rst

 Publish for Broadcast, User, Group and Session
 ----------------------------------------------
-A websocket initialized with the URL ``ws://www.example.com/ws/foobar?publish-broadcast``, ``ws://www.example.com/ws/foobar?publish-user`` or ``ws://www.example.com/ws/foobar?publish-session`` will publish a message sent through the websocket on the named Redis channel ``broadcast:foobar``, ``user:john:foobar`` and ``session:wnqd0gbw5obpnj50zwh6yaq2yz4o8g9x:foobar`` respectively.
+A Websocket initialized with the URL ``ws://www.example.com/ws/foobar?publish-broadcast``, ``ws://www.example.com/ws/foobar?publish-user`` or ``ws://www.example.com/ws/foobar?publish-session`` will publish a message sent through the Websocket on the named Redis channel ``broadcast:foobar``, ``user:john:foobar`` and ``session:wnqd0gbw5obpnj50zwh6yaq2yz4o8g9x:foobar`` respectively.
 Every listener subscribed to any of the named channels, then will be notified.

-This configuration only makes sense, if the messages send by the client using the websocket, shall not trigger any server side event.
+This configuration only makes sense, if the messages send by the client using the Websocket, shall not trigger any server side event.
 A practical use would be to store current the GPS coordinates of a moving client inside the Redis datastore.
 Then Django can fetch these coordinates from Redis, whenever it requires them.